-Luna stared at the smiling girl and looked rather confused, which for Luna meant a look of far off bewilderment.
+Confused, she stared at Ginny.
+Which for Luna meant a look of far off bewilderment.
 "Oh, I am glad," she said finally.
 Has this something to do with the DA?"

-"Well, no Luna, not really," Harry said, "this summer has been filled with lots of unexpected discoveries, some of them having to do with you."
+"Well, no Luna," Harry said, "this summer has been filled with lots of unexpected discoveries, some of them having to do with you."